pradeep-2-code/LocalRepo/README.md

-This is my local repository
+This is my local repository where I practice Git commands and manage version control for my projects.